Haile Gebrselassie: Later career

 On 30 September 2007, Haile won the Berlin Marathon in 2:04:26 (4:44.8 per mile), setting the world record and shaving 29 seconds off Paul Tergat's record, set on the same course in 2003.
 His victory further energized the celebrations of the Ethiopian Millennium (unique to the Ethiopian calendar), which began on 12 September 2007.

 Before the 2008 Dubai Marathon, his manager suggested that Haile would be able to run a sub 2:04 time for a new world record.
 While Haile agreed that a sub 2:04 was possible, he stated that the conditions would need to be perfect for such a time.
 The event was held on 18 January 2008 and was won by Haile in a time of 2:04:53, making it the second-fastest marathon in history.
 However the early pace had been too fast and he was unable to continue at that speed, resulting in a time 27 seconds short of his world record.

 At the Hengelo FBK-Games on 24 May, Haile ran 26:51.20 for the 10,000 metres to finish a close second behind countryman Sileshi Sihine's 26:50.53.
 This is the Master 35–39 age group world record.
 His nine career sub-27-minute 10,000-meter performances are more than any other athlete except for Kenenisa Bekele, who also has nine.

 Because of Beijing's air pollution levels, Haile decided to withdraw from the marathon at the 2008 Beijing Olympics.
-He suffers from asthma and said that running in such conditions might be harmful to his health.
+He has asthma and said that running in such conditions might be harmful to his health.
 Haile later admitted that he regretted the decision as the Beijing air was cleaner than expected.
 He did, however, run the 10,000 metres on 17 August, finishing sixth with a time of 27:06.68.
-The gold medal went to his countryman and current world record holder, Kenenisa Bekele with a 27:01:17 Olympic record winning time.
+The gold medal went to his countryman and then world record holder, Kenenisa Bekele with a 27:01:17 Olympic record winning time.
 The following month, on 28 September 2008, he defended his Berlin Marathon title, averaging 2:56.5 per kilometer (4:43.7 per mile) for a time of 2:03:59, breaking his own world record by 27 seconds.